Who Is an Undocumented Immigrant?

 It's also important to understand that there are gray areas, where someone who might be viewed by some as undocumented has what almost amounts to a right to remain in the United States.
 For example, asylum seekers being sought for persecution by their own government, who are unable to make direct contact with a refugee agency in their own country, might have no choice for U.S. entry but to come illegally.
 If stopped at the border, they should be allowed to state their claim and, if their fear is found credible, to see an immigration judge.

-What's more, under a policy called "prosecutorial discretion," various immigrants, such as students and those with close family members in the U.S., are supposed to be largely left alone by the immigration authorities, so that the authorities can concentrate on immigrants who are criminals or otherwise a risk to U.S. society.
+What's more, under a policy called "prosecutorial discretion," various immigrants, such as students and those with close family members in the United States, are supposed to be largely left alone by the immigration authorities, so that the authorities can concentrate on immigrants who are criminals or otherwise a risk to U.S. society.
 Some of these immigrants may actually be granted a sort of limbo status called "deferred action," and in some cases a work permit.
 See, for example, Deferred Action for Childhood Arrivals (DACA).

 Is It Illegal to Hire an Undocumented Immigrant for Temporary Work or Childcare?